Peralta’s 9th-inning single lifts D-backs past Athletics 4-3

 Oakland’s Chris Bassitt gave up three runs over 5 1/3 innings, striking out three and walking three.

 Stefan Crichton (2-0) earned the win with a scoreless inning of relief.
-Joakim Soria (1-1) gave up Ahmed’s double to start the ninth.
+Joakim Soria (1-1) allowed Ahmed’s double to start the ninth.

 LAUREANO SET FOR RETURN